-We thank Nancy Leveson for providing us with background information on real time systems, and for suggestions and encouragement in the early stages of this work.
-Thanks are also due to Jennifer Welch for discussions about clock synchronization and for reading the paper and providing us with valuable comments.
-We also thank Michael Merrit and Mark Tuttle for discussions about modeling time and John Keen, Marios Mavronicolas, and Steve Ponzio for comments on earlier versions of this paper.
+We would like to thank Nancy Leveson for providing us with background information on realtime systems, and for suggestions and encouragement in the early stages of this work.
+Thanks are also due to Jennifer Welch for discussions about clock synchronization and for reading the paper and providing us with very valuable comments.
+We would also like to thank Michael Merritt and Mark Tuttle for discussions about modeling time and John Keen and Steve Ponzio for comments on earlier versions of this paper.